 International research consortia provide opportunities for researchers to share and compare data from existing studies, allowing systematic examination of brain ageing on a larger scale.

 Researchers at CHeBA are studying the process of human ageing to determine the factors that influence the trajectory of healthy ageing and age-related cognitive decline, including dementia.
-At CHeBA, we are taking this line of investigation to the next level by making it international.
+At CHeBA, we are taking a lead in this line of investigation by making it international.

 CHeBA researchers are harnessing the power of international studies by bringing them together into large consortia.